 Kimberley S. Mak, MD, MPH, is an Assistant Professor of Radiation Oncology at the Boston University School of Medicine and its affiliate Boston Medical Center.
-She received her MPH from Harvard School of Public Health (2015), MD from Harvard Medical School (2010) and AB summa cum laude in Biochemical Sciences from Harvard College (2005).
-Dr. Mak completed an internship in Internal Medicine at Brigham and Women’s Hospital (2011)l, followed by residency in the Harvard Radiation Oncology Program (2015), training at Massachusetts General Hospital, Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, Children’s Hospital of Boston, and Boston Medical Center.
+She received her MPH from Harvard School of Public Health (2014), MD from Harvard Medical School (2010) and AB summa cum laude in Biochemical Sciences from Harvard College (2005).
+Dr. Mak completed an internship in Internal Medicine at Brigham and Women’s Hospital (2011), followed by residency in the Harvard Radiation Oncology Program (2015), training at Massachusetts General Hospital, Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, Children’s Hospital of Boston, and Boston Medical Center.
 Dr. Mak has board certification in Radiation Oncology by the American Board of Radiology.
 She speaks English and Cantonese.
-Her specialties include thoracic, gastrointestinal, gynecologic, and musculoskeletal malignancies.
+Her specialties include thoracic, gastrointestinal, breast, and musculoskeletal malignancies.
 She leads the Cyberknife® radiosurgery program for thoracic and gastrointestinal malignancies.

 Her research interests include patient-reported outcomes including quality of life; disparity outcomes research; translational research; intensity-modulated and image-guided radiotherapy; CyberKnife® stereotactic radiotherapy; and functional imaging in radiotherapy.
 She has training and experience in biostatistics, epidemiology, decision analysis, meta-analysis, clinical trial design, and molecular and cell biology laboratory work.